mmerruko/vaadin8-osgi-dashboard-experiment/README.md

 The Vaadin OpenLayers wrappers found in https://github.com/VOL3/v-ol3 contain a demo application and some additional dependencies that are not necessary for using the core wrappers.
 To simplify this and remove additional OSGi dependencies (for example to the Vaadin compatibility bundles) the repository was forked and the demo application was moved to a separate maven module.

 The fork can be found at https://github.com/mmerruko/v-ol3 and is versioned as '2.0.1'.
-Since this is not in the process of being integrated in the main tree (it will probably be in the future) **it is necessary to clone the fork and run `mvn clean install -Pvaadin-prerelease`** at the root of the git repository to have the dependency of `osgidashboard-olmap` available in the local maven repository.
+Since this is not in the process of being integrated in the main tree (it will probably be in the future) **it is necessary to clone the fork and run `mvn clean install`** at the root of the git repository to have the dependency of `osgidashboard-olmap` available in the local maven repository.

 ## Installation